raiden-network/spec/smart_contracts.rst

 Secure
 ------

 - A ``participant`` ``MUST NOT`` be able to steal funds.
-Therefore, a participant ``MUST NOT`` receive more tokens than he is entitled to, after calculating his final balance, unless this is due to his ``partner``'s attempt to cheat.
+Therefore, a participant ``MUST NOT`` receive more tokens than they are entitled to, after calculating their final balance, unless this is due to their ``partner``'s attempt to cheat.
-- A participant ``MUST`` be able to eventually retrieve his tokens from the channel, regardless of his partner's availability in the network.
+- A participant ``MUST`` be able to eventually retrieve their tokens from the channel, regardless of their partner's availability in the network.
 - The ``sum of the final balances`` of the two channel participants, after the channel lifecycle has ended, ``MUST NOT`` be greater than the entire channel deposit available at settlement time.
 - The signed messages ``MUST`` be non malleable.
 - A participant ``MUST NOT`` be able to change the state of a channel by using a signed message from an old and settled channel with the same ``partner`` or from another channel.